|Home||Contact||Clubs||ECF Grades||Online||Current season||Games||Information||County team||Archive||Links|

 Jeremy Menadue and Theo Slade played in the British Championship at Warwick University with the following results.
-Click to replay the games in your browser.

 |Jeremy Menadue (2042)|

 |Theo Slade (1962)|

 The official competition website contains complete information on the whole event, including the final scores.
 There is an excellent set of videos (about 15 minutes long) in which IM Andrew Martin analyses a game from each of the rounds.
 This is on YouTube and all the links are on the official competition website.